simonmichael/hledger/MANUAL.md

     $ hledger register --monthly rent
     $ hledger register --monthly -E food --depth 4

-#### activity
+#### balance

-The activity command displays a quick textual bar chart showing transaction counts by day, week, month or other reporting interval.
+The balance command displays accounts and their balances, indented to show the account hierarchy.
 Examples:

+    $ hledger balance
-    $ hledger activity -p weekly dining
+    $ hledger balance food -p 'last month'

+A final total is displayed, use `--no-total` to suppress this.
+Also, the `--depth N` option shows accounts only to the specified depth, useful for an overview:

+    $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.journal balance ^expenses --depth 2; done

+With `--flat`, a non-hierarchical list of full account names is displayed instead.
+This mode shows just the accounts actually contributing to the balance, making the arithmetic a little more obvious to non-hledger users.
+In this mode you can also use `--drop N` to elide the first few account name components.
+Note `--depth` doesn't work too well with `--flat` currently;
+it hides deeper accounts rather than aggregating them.

 #### incomestatement

-This command displays a standard
+This command displays a simple
 [income statement](http://en.wikipedia.org/wiki/Income_statement).
 It
 currently assumes that you have top-level accounts named `income` (or `revenue`) and `expense` (plural forms also allowed.)

 #### balancesheet

-This command displays a standard
+This command displays a simple
 [balance sheet](http://en.wikipedia.org/wiki/Balance_sheet).
 It currently assumes that you have top-level accounts named `asset`, `liability` and `equity` (plural forms also allowed.)